syahidanAS/laravel-auth-boilerplate/README.md

-# Laravel JWT Authentication Boilerplate
+# The Bright Learning Center Core Service

 ## Overview
 This repository is used to speed up Restful API development using JWT authentication